IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 Now it is time to turn the model into a service.
 In the scope of this article, a service is a self-sufficient piece of code that can be executed in the cloud upon request.
-To this end, another repository is created in order to keep concerns separated.
-Specifically, the modeling code should not be mixed with the code specific to a particular environment where the model happens to be deployed.
-By convention, the name of the new repository is the same as the one for the model except for the addition of the `-service` suffix.
+To this end, another repository is created, adhering to the separation-of-concerns design principle.
+Specifically, by doing so, we avoid mixing the modeling code with the code specific to a particular environment where the model happens to be deployed.
 The suggested structure of the repository is as follows:

 ```
 .